gridsome/gridsome.org/docs/assets-scripts.md

+### Defining external depedencies Globally

-# Using an external Vue Plugin with Gridsome
+# Using an external Vue Plugin
 It is really easy to use any external vue plugin with gridsome.
 Just import the required plugin and pass the required plugin to Vue using the following function `Vue.use` inside your main.js file

 Example: